BitR13x/Quechall/README.md

 Before usage you should change default things in `config.json`, to not put your self in danger.
 And if using own domain change `src/vhost.js` file.

-mailUser and mailPass doesn't matter in case of public hosting, its for feedback route.
+mailUser and mailPass from mailtrap doesn't matter in case of private hosting, its for feedback route.

 You can use any secret for a refresh and access token, just change it.